What is the typical outcome after career coaching and counseling with you?

 Career coaching and career counseling are similar but not the same.
 I employ some of both.
 Coaching is about you, where we bring to light what you intuitively know (and may have forgotten) — so you are the expert.
 Counseling is more advisory, where I may have the expertise.
 The blend of the two is always there and the degree to which I coach vs. counsel depends on your unique goals and needs.
 One thing counseling and coaching isn’t is fixing.
 You aren’t broken and you don’t need to be fixed.
 You may be in a situation that’s broken, but you are not your situation.
 When we land you in purposeful work where you’re acknowledged and rewarded for who you are and what you do, this will become obvious to you.

 There can be some variables depending on your goals and current situation, but in general, there are three distinct elements:

 - Intro Conversation.
 This is where we get to know one another and discuss where you want to be, where you currently are, and whether you may benefit from working with someone like me to help you go from your current reality to your vision.
-We’ll discuss fees, frequency of sessions, and explore any questions you have about the process.
+If we decide to continue with career coaching and counseling, we’ll discuss fees, frequency of sessions, and explore any questions you have about the process.
 If we both believe there’s a fit, we’ll go forward into a coaching relationship.

-- Regular Coaching Sessions.
+- Regular Career Coaching and Counseling Sessions.
 Our conversations will last between 45 and 60 minutes each.
-You can expect the process to take anywhere from four to eight months.
-The minimum commitment is four months.
+You can expect me to be in your life for at least six months.
 Many of my clients continue their sessions with me even after they’ve gotten the outcome they desired, on a once monthly or quarterly basis.
 You’re completely at choice about that.